 In this Part —

-“marking out” has the same meaning as in the Mining Act 1978;
+marking out has the same meaning as in the Mining Act 1978;

-“South West Division” has the same meaning as in the Land Act 1933 2.
+South West Division has the same meaning as in the Land Act 1933 2.

 94. Prescribed conditions and limitations

 For the purposes of section 26(2)(b) of the Mining Act 1978 the conditions and restrictions in regulations 95 and 96 are prescribed as being applicable to the marking out of mining tenements in State forests and timber reserves.